 Choosing the right scheduling tool can be a pretty personal process.
 Although most booking apps work in a similar manner, each one has unique capabilities and features that others lack.

-Some are tailored to small teams while others to big enterprises.
+Some are tailored to small teams, while others suit large enterprises.
 Some are created for sales teams, and others for service-based ones.
 In the end, make sure to choose the tool that matches your needs and preferences.

 For example, here is why one user switched from Calendly to Acuity: